 Mouse World: Adam's elaborate model of the surrounding town.

 Multiple Choice Past: Betelgeuse makes all sorts of bizarre and contradictory claims while describing his qualifications to the Maitlands, as noted above under Large Ham.
 When he's in the waiting room at the end of the movie, he claims that he has a photoshoot with GQ Magazine coming up, and that they've been bugging him to do a spread with them for a while now.
 More likely all his claims are Blatant Lies.

 My God, What Have I Done?: The Deetzes realize something is terribly wrong after summoning the Maitlands into their wedding clothes.

-Naked Freak Out: He's not left naked or in his underwear, but Otho has this kind of reaction after Betelgeuse changes his outfit into a disco suit.
+Naked Freak-Out: He's not left naked or in his underwear, but Otho has this kind of reaction after Betelgeuse changes his outfit into a leisure suit.

 Nested Mouths: The Saturnian sand worms have what looks like a smaller version of themselves inside their mouths, with a different colour scheme.

 New House New Problems: The Deetzes move into a haunted house; however, the lackluster haunting job done by Adam and Barbara Maitland does nothing to scare them away.

 Nice Job Breaking It, Hero: As Juno calls them out on, the Maitlands let out Betelgeuse, they let Otho steal the Handbook, and their lackluster haunting attempts have succeeded only in Charles thinking the town would make a neat tourist attraction.

 Nightmare Face: Betelgeuse makes one to demonstrate his talents to the Maitlands.
 "Can I be scary?
 Well, whaddya think of this?"